purplewizard/qncmbe/README.md

 To install this package, you need the full folder structure with all the python files.
 If you didn't get this from one of the authors already, you should be able to download it from https://github.com/cdeimert/qncmbe.

-Once you have the main qncmbe directory navigate to it in a command prompt.
-(You should be in the folder containing `setup.py`.)
+Once you have the main qncmbe directory navigate to it in a command prompt (you may need to run with admin privilages).
+You should be in the folder containing `setup.py`.
 From there, run

 ```pip install .```